Infrastructure and Projects Authority

-The Infrastructure and Projects Authority (IPA) is the United Kingdom government's centre of expertise for infrastructure and major projects.
-The IPA sits at the heart of government, reporting to the Cabinet Office and HM Treasury.
-The core teams include experts in infrastructure, project delivery and project finance who work with government departments and industry.
+The Infrastructure and Projects Authority (IPA) was, between 2016 and April 2025, the United Kingdom government's centre of expertise for infrastructure and major projects.
+The IPA reported to the Cabinet Office and HM Treasury.
+The core teams included experts in infrastructure, project delivery and project finance who worked with government departments and industry.

-The IPA supports the successful delivery of all types of infrastructure and major projects; ranging from railways, schools, hospitals and housing, to defence, IT and major transformation programmes.
-The IPA leads the project delivery and project finance professions across government.
+The IPA supported delivery of all types of infrastructure and major projects; ranging from railways, schools, hospitals and housing, to defence, IT and major transformation programmes.
+The IPA led the project delivery and project finance professions across government through the Government Major Projects Portfolio.
+It was superseded by the National Infrastructure and Service Transformation Authority (NISTA), established in April 2025.